 Negligence can be the performance of an act or the failure to act.
 Negligence requires a state of mind that is found to be careless, inattentive, or otherwise reckless in its attitude toward others.
 Doctors can make mistakes that are minor and although these may represent an error, may not give rise to a legal claim.

-However, if a health care provider’s error leads to injury, incapacity or death it is generally a legitimate and viable claim.
-Because laws governing medical malpractice, such as the statute of limitations for filing a suit and military cases, vary by state and jurisdiction, it is important to get all the facts before proceeding with a malpractice case.
+However, if a health care provider's error leads to injury, incapacity or death it is generally a legitimate and viable claim.
+It is important to get all the facts before proceeding with a malpractice case.

-If you feel you or a loved one have suffered neglect at the hands of a health care provider, speak with an experienced attorney who can assist in evaluating your case.
-Marvin A. Cooper, P.C. will ensure that your legal rights are protected, will provide expectations during each step of your personal injury case, and will take action on your behalf.
+If you feel you or a loved one have suffered neglect at the hands of a health care provider, call us to speak with an experienced attorney properly evaluate your case.
+Marvin A. Cooper, P.C. will ensure that your legal rights are protected and will take action on your behalf.

 Medical Malpractice is a frequent cause of traumatic injuries during birth.
 Brain injuries at birth, such as cerebral palsy and other birth injuries can occur during the delivery process or by improper prenatal care.
 If a doctor or nurse fails to recognize fetal distress or responds too slowly, your child could suffer a life long disability.